anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 If the extension describes the behavior of an RDAP query using that path to return a new RDAP object classs, the JSON names are not required to be prepended with the extension identifier as described in (#child_json_values).
-However, the extension MUST define the value for the `objectClassName` string, and that value MUST be prepended with the extension identifier in the same manner as would be required for JSON names.
+However, the extension MUST define the value for the `objectClassName` string (which is used by clients to evaluate the type of the response), and that value MUST be prepended with the extension identifier in the same manner as would be required for JSON names (to avoid collisions with object classes defined in other extensions).

     {
       "rdapConformance" : [